Poe Textile Mill

-The Poe Textile Mill (/en/) was a textile mill that was located in Greenville, South Carolina.
+The Poe Textile Mill was a textile mill that was located in Greenville, South Carolina.
 The mill was founded by F. W. Poe Manufacturing Company and was one of nineteen textile mills in the Greenville Textile Crescent.
 Although the mill was initially regarded as a "foolish experiment" by some of the public, it became one of the most profitable mills in the Southern United States.
 The mill closed in 1977 and was destroyed by fires in 2002 and 2003.

 History

 19th Century

 In 1895, Poe bought the area for US$10,000 (~$378,000 today) seeing its value from the nearby Southern Railroad, Buncombe Road, and branch of the Reedy River.
-The mill was established in 1896 and they started operations in 1897.
+The area he built in on was originally called Governor's Hill.
+The mill was established in 1896 and they started operations in March of that year.
 The building was the first design by Joseph E. Sirrine, who was employed under Lockwood, Greene Co.
 Poe paid $2,800 ($1,800 as a base price plus 10 cents per spindle) for architecture.
 The design included a 650' x 104' x 56' main building, 2 smokestacks, 4 floors, electric lights, and a capacity of 10,000 spindles.
-He also designed a village with 238 mill houses to go the Mill, which often attracted farm families from states like Tennessee, Kentucky, and North Carolina.
+He also designed a village with 238 mill houses, of which included one Superintendent's house, a parsonage, six overseer's houses, and an assistant treasurer's house. to go the Mill, which often attracted farm families from states like Tennessee, Kentucky, and North Carolina.
 They hired a local Contractor by the name of Jacob O. Cagle to build the mill.
 The textile mill was opened with 10,000 spindles, 300 looms, and 400 workers.
 Since most of the workers and families who lived in the village were farm people, the mill later constructed agricultural buildings such as a cow pasture and hog pen, and one person went as far as even keeping bee hives in his backyard.